CliveMlt/Malta-Car-Registration-Tax-Calculator/README.md

    ```

 ## Document Reference
-This script is based on the calculations and guidelines provided in the document using NEDC rates:
+This script is based on the calculations and guidelines provided in the document using NEDC rates:<br>
-**Document:** SOPV 02 - Registering & Licensing of New & Used Motor Vehicles
+**Document:** SOPV 02 - Registering & Licensing of New & Used Motor Vehicles<br>
 **Source:** Transport Malta

 ## License